Wisdom tooth extraction costs.

 Due to the great amount of variability that the process of extracting a wisdom tooth can pose, you're unlikely to find any dentist who will quote a fee for your procedure without having an opportunity to examine you first.

-The receptionist may not know what dental x-rays will be required during your examination, and these can add to its cost.
-But these are items that you will need no matter who performs your extraction(s).
-After you've had your consultation, if you decide not to have your work performed at that office, or if you simply choose to get a second opinion, you can request that your x-rays be forwarded to another dentist.
+After you've had your consultation, if you decide not to have your treatment performed at that office, or if you simply choose to get a second opinion, you can request that your x-rays be forwarded to another dentist.